Church bingo: A tradition lost to the Covid-19 pandemic

 Her work includes street photography from the US and UK, landscapes, portraits, her grandma, and other parts of the community in Heywood.

 Her work has been featured in a number of exhibitions, campaigns, publications and documentaries.
-Coffee Mornings won the British Journal of Photography’s Portrait of Britain 2022 award, and was exhibited nationally on screens and billboards in January 2023.
+Church Bingo won the British Journal of Photography’s Portrait of Britain 2022 award, and was exhibited nationally on screens and billboards in January 2023.

-Coffee Mornings is published by Pendle Press this month and can be purchased here.
+Church Bingo is published by Pendle Press this month and can be purchased here.

 Join our commenting forum